 The holiday season can bring more surprises than a pair of argyle socks or a knitted sweater embroidered with your name - it can also cause the post-holiday blues when you get your credit card statements after the last of the eggnog is gone!
 Read on for common issues an how to avoid them.

 Retailers bombard you with special promotions like 10% off of your total purchase by opening a department store credit card with them.
-These offers are hard to resist when you want to get your family and friends the perfect gifts, so I understand the temptation to charge, charge, charge.
-I'll give you a few tips and reminders about how to best manage your credit so you don't once again fall down into a FICO® hole that you need to climb out of.
+These offers are hard to resist when you want to get your family and friends the perfect gifts, so we understand the temptation to charge, charge, charge.
+Here are give you a few tips and reminders about how to best manage your credit so you don't once again fall down into a FICO® hole that you need to climb out of.

 It's common to go a little overboard during the holidays - those iPhones that everybody wants this year aren't cheap!
 It's easy to rationalize that this is the "giving time" of year and it's okay to charge a little more than usual.
 This is only true if you're not "giving" so much that you're unable to pay off your credit cards.

 Tip #2: Don't open new lines of credit for a small savings.

 The bad news is these department store cards typically charge very high interest rates, so if you carry that $150 balance for even one month, you'll be giving that $15 savings back and then some.
-Not to mention, each time you open one of these new credit accounts might be dinging your FICO score.
+Not to mention, each time you open one of these new credit accounts might be dinging your FICO Score.
 As a general rule, don't accept the new credit offers when shopping; that small saving today, most likely isn't worth it in the long run.

 Tip #3: The early bird catches the sale.

 Start shopping early.
 Although there are some good sales during the holiday months, there's also a lot of rushing, crowds and pressure you have to contend with.
 Sales happen all year long, so if possible, start preparing a list in January.
 This way, if you see a sale item in March that someone on your list might like, you'll be way ahead of the game.